openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_XLNet_From_Tensorflow.md

 * sentence piece model (*`spiece.model`*) used for (de)tokenization
 * config file (*`xlnet_config.json`*) which specifies the hyperparameters of the model

-To get pb-file from the archive contents, you need to do the following.
+To get *`pb-file`* from the archive contents, follow the instructions below:

 1. Run commands